 Myth 10: Mesothelioma Is Untreatable and Always Has a Poor Prognosis

 Mesothelioma is treatable.
 The options include surgery, chemotherapy and radiation.
 The recommended strategy involves a combination of two or all three, which is called a multimodal treatment approach.
 Surgery is the most effective treatment method as it removes most or all of the tumors from the body.

 While mesothelioma is aggressive, the prognosis isn’t always discouraging.
 Depending on the type of the disease and stage, some patients live up to five years following their diagnosis.
 Early detection usually leads to a longer life expectancy — because the tumors are more likely to be removed when the cancer has yet to spread far from the point of origin.

 In short, there is hope if you have mesothelioma.
 Treatment methods are improving, more specialists are emerging and additional information is made available with each year.

-At CareWorks Health Services, we provide customized home care services for individuals diagnosed with mesothelioma, cancer, or other chronic health conditions.
+At CareWorks Health Services, the experts in senior care Laguna Woods and surrounding area families trust most, we provide customized home care services for individuals diagnosed with mesothelioma, cancer, or other chronic health conditions.
 Our team of professional caregivers works to understand your needs and develops a plan of care that can help with everything from transportation to and from medical appointments to planning and preparing healthy meals, and just about anything in between.
-Contact us online or call us today at (949) 859-4700 to learn more about the home care Orange County families trust.
+Contact us online or call us today at (949) 859-4700 to learn more about the senior care Laguna Woods area families trust.